Eckes Returns to Form Heading to Wilkes County

 All is Right … All is right again in the No. 19 team camp after capturing their second victory of the season at Darlington.
 Despite not finishing better than 15th for five races, Eckes, crew chief Charles Denike, and the Gates Hydraulics team never wavered and have been one of the fastest teams in the series throughout all nine races this season.
 Eckes has led 147 laps (third-most among full-time drivers), and has led in six of the nine races in 2023, including the last two.
 The No. 19 team has displayed their character and resolve by fighting through unfortunate results in recent weeks to return to victory lane and back into contention for the regular season title.

 Short Track History … NWS marks the sixth short track that Eckes will compete at in his NCTS career.
-The New York native has earned top-10 finishes at four of the five short tracks at which he’s previously competed but is still searching for his first top-five result.
+The New York native has earned top-10 finishes at four of the five short tracks at which he’s previously competed but is still searching for his first victory.
 Three of Eckes’ seven victories in the ARCA Menards Series came at short tracks, which included wins at Salem Speedway, Indianapolis Raceway Park, and Fairgrounds Speedway Nashville.

 Season to Date … With seven events remaining in the NCTS regular season, Eckes has vaulted himself back into the mix for the regular season crown.
 His victory at Darlington and fourth stage win of the season earned him 58 points last Friday, which closed him to within 39 markers of the points lead.
 Eckes joined defending NCTS champion Zane Smith as the only multi-race winners thus far this season and has totaled three top-five’s and four top-10 finishes.